paulwarren/nzde/dict/C/README.md

  <i>n.</i> spec. a china or pottery insulator on telephone or power, etc., poles

 >  <b>SLATTER</b> Juvenile delinquency.
 What about us?
 Breaking cups on the power posts along the [10] country roads. <i>(1959,Gun in My Hand, A,9</i>)

+## CUP

+ <i>abbr.</i> Civil Union Partner; a partner in an officially recognised gay relationship [see also civil union partner]

+>  I've learned that we will now have to accommodate a new title, civil union partner.
+Imagine how ridiculous this will sound - "I'd like you to meet my CUP." <i>(Dec 2, 2004,Dominion Post,B4</i>)